anastasiia-ku/anastasiia-ku.github.io/mybooks.md

 * Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships (Nonviolent Communication Guides)

+### Books of 2020

+* Hunting and Gathering by Anna Gavalda
+* The Kite Runner by Khaled Hosseini
+* Ikigai: The Japanese Secret to a Long and Happy Life by Albert Liebermann and Hector Garcia

 ### Books of 2019

 * A Thousand Splendid Suns by Khaled Hosseini